lvauvillier/dji-log-parser/README.md

 ## Features

-- Supports all log versions
+- Supports all log versions and encryptions
 - Parse records and extract embedded images
+- Export flight tracks to GeoJSON and KML

 ## Encryption in Version 13 and Later